This article first appeared in the February, 2016 issue of Valley India Times

 2. Organize Your Story Well

-Your story should contain proper beginning, middle, and an end.
+Your story should contain a proper beginning, middle, and end.
 All the details of your story should flow well in a comprehensible and compelling manner.
 You are the author of your story, so in order to make a lasting impact on the reader, you should make sure to explain each logical step of your story without leaving any loose ends.
 Remember, you are not writing a suspense story that would force the reader to make speculations about the details.
 You are writing an admission essay and its purpose is to provide the Ad Com an understanding of your professional and personal experiences/ accomplishments to help them determine if you are a good fit for that particular school or not.
 Your goal should be to present your story in a succinct and concise manner so it sticks in the mind of the Ad Com.

 3. Provide Specific Details about Work history and Goals:

 The key to writing a successful personal statement is specificity.
 In presenting future goals and explaining one’s motivation for seeking an MBA or any other Master’s degree, it is crucial to present well-defined and feasible objectives.
 Unlike the undergraduate experience at many American colleges, MBA applicants need a fair amount of direction at the time they enter the program in order to take the right classes, join the appropriate clubs, and seek the best internship.
 Everything is oriented towards preparing for the post-MBA job, so specifying a specific industry and function for the short-term is of the utmost importance.
 Not every school asks for career history explicitly, but a Personal Statement or a Career Goals essay is more compelling when it includes a brief but coherent career history, summarizing the applicant’s work history.
 This should reveal the continuity between one’s previous professional experiences and goals for the future.